Measuring Scientific Brain Drain with Hubs and Authorities: a Dual Perspective: From methods to measures

-In light of this, the correlation between $\vec{h}$ and $\vec{a}$ and the evolution of such correlation is an interesting aspect to take into account.
-We show, in Figure~\ref{fig:hits_corr}, the Pearson correlation between $\vec{h}$ and $\vec{a}$ as a function of the year, and compare it to a null model.
-As null model we employ the \emph{configuration model}~\cite{newman2003structure}.
-This is a well established type of randomization which rewires the edges preserving the strength distribution of the nodes of the \smn in each year, namely, an edge can be shuffled only with other edges with the same timestamp.
+In the rest of our analysis, we employ the \emph{configuration model}~\cite{newman2003structure} as a null model to test whether the correlation is a non-trivial feature of the \smn or if it is expected by the strength distribution of the nodes.
+The configuration model rewires the edges preserving the strength distribution of the nodes in each year, namely, an edge can be shuffled only with other edges with the same timestamp.
 Note that by this hypothesis, in the resulting null model, the edge weight distribution and the number of edges in each year might vary with respect to the original network.
-Here and in the following results, we consider ten different configurations of the null model.
-The correlation in the original network is strong during the whole time domain, constantly greater than $0.85$.
-The null model has even stronger correlation in all years, with small variation between the different configurations.
-This means that we should expect more countries of high (low) hub score having also high (low) authority score, and viceversa, in the \smn.
-The observed behavior should then rely on different factors, e.g., local patterns -- which we study in the next section -- than the strength distribution.

-In order to compare the \hits and the PageRank results, in Figure~\ref{fig:hits_pagerank_corr} we also visualize the Pearson correlation between $\vec{h}$ and $\vec{a}$, and $\vec{r}$.
-Interestingly, both $\vec{h}$ and $\vec{a}$ are highly correlated to $\vec{r}$. $\vec{a}$, in particular, has correlation greater than $0.95$ in all years.
-This validates the results obtained by the \hits algorithm that has the advantage of depicting two different aspects of the world countries, providing then more accurate indications.
+In the following results, we consider ten different configurations of the null model.